MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationBatch.md

 ```

 ### -AllowIncrementalSyncs
-!!!
-Exchange Server 2013

-The AllowIncrementalSyncs parameter specifies whether to enable or disable incremental syncs on mailbox moves and migrations.

-!!!
-Exchange Server 2016, Exchange Online

 The AllowIncrementalSyncs parameter specifies whether to enable or disable incremental synchronization.
 Valid values are:

 - $true: Incremental synchronization is enabled.
 Any new messages that are sent to the source mailbox are copied to the corresponding target mailbox once every 24 hours.

 - $false: Incremental synchronization is disabled.
 The migration batch will go into the Stopped state after the initial synchronization is complete.
 To complete a migration batch for local moves, cross-forest moves, or remote move migrations, you need to enable incremental synchronization.

 ```yaml
 Type: $true | $false